wheelroom/wheelroom/packages/boilerplate/src/core/README.md

 Common functionality like utility and library methods are located here.

-## Sections
+## Sections views

-Sections contain the logic used to render page sections.
+Section views contain the logic used to render page sections.
 Including landmark logic.

-## Views
+## Model views

-Where displays represent the React models for the pageSection component, the React models located here represent all other models in `src/models`.
+Views for the page section model are in a separate folder.
+All other model views are located here.